Internet of Things in Energy Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Internet of Things in the energy market was valued at USD 15.04 billion in 2019, and it is expected to reach USD 39.09 billion by 2025, with a CAGR of 17.24% during the forecast period of (2020 - 2025).
+The Internet of Things in the energy market was valued at USD 168.57 billion in 2020 and expected to reach USD 298.26 billion by 2026 and grow at a CAGR of 10% over the forecast period (2021-2026).
 The Internet of Things (IoT) is expected to make a significant impact on the energy sector.
 From monitoring the temperature of a room using sensors to complex applications that are used to control the energy use of an entire building, IoT helps in cost-cutting.

 The decreasing natural resources that produce energy and the increasing wastage of energy have drawn the attention of various nations across the world, to innovate in solutions that reduce energy wastage and adopt solutions that offer high efficiency.